Icinga/icingaweb2/modules/monitoring/doc/commandtransports.md

 ````
 [icinga1]
 ...
-instance = icinga1                      ; Optional.
-The default is "default"
+instance = icinga1

 [icinga2]
 ...
-instance = icinga2                      ; Optional.
-The default is "default"
+instance = icinga2
 ````

+Associating a transport to a specific Icinga instance causes this transport to be used to send commands to the linked instance only.
+Transports without a linked Icinga instance are utilized to send commands to all instances.